BrenoHA/compiler/README.md

-# compiler by Breno Hasparyk and Eduardo Gonçalves
+# Compiler by Breno Hasparyk and Eduardo Gonçalves